-2020 Actions: For 2020 the Foundation will maintain its grant pool to at least \$1,200,000 in grants, which will be apportioned among the current six grant pools according to the funding allocation formula.
+2021 Actions: For 2021 the Foundation will maintain its grant pool at \$1,200,000 in grants, which will be apportioned among the current six grant pools according to the funding allocation formula.

 - Provide a reasonable, equitable and predictable distribution of conservation project funding to each province. - To allocate funding to key, priority applied research scientific projects